EDI Myth VS Fact

 It takes too long to implement an EDI solution

-EDI can be a time consuming task if you are looking at a robust integrated software solution with multiple trading partners.
-However the small - medium size businesses who were mandated by a retailer to be EDI complaint, can be up and running in a matter of weeks with a web or cloud based solution like Internet EDI
+EDI can be a time-consuming task if you are looking at a robust integrated software solution with multiple trading partners.
+However, the small-medium size businesses that were mandated by a retailer to be EDI compliant, can be up and running in a matter of weeks with a web or cloud-based EDI solution.

 EDI is going to be obsolete